Recoherent87/FireMiner99.github.io/README.md

 Version 1.1

-Next Version Will add game and multiple language support.
+Next Version Will add game and more languages.

 My collection of coding projects.